LaraContigo/LaraContigo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as Trilingual Agent
+- 🔭 I’m currently working as Trilingual Agent (Spanish, English, and Portuguese)
 - 🌱 I’m currently learning a new language!
 I am learning JavaScript 🤩
 - 👯 I’m looking to collaborate with people around the globe! 🌎
 - 🤔 I’m looking for help with my Programming Learning.